-There are many reasons to eat breakfast or lunch at Sides Hardware & Shoes: the bright location right off Grand Ave in Los Olivos, the great fresh and local ingredients in the dishes, the ever-changing menu, the brothers Matt & Jeff Nichols (longtime chefs in the Santa Ynez Valley, known for the now-closed Brothers’ Restaurant at Mattei’s Tavern).
+Of the many Los Olivos restaurants, Sides is one of the best.
+There are many reasons to eat lunch or dinner at Sides Hardware & Shoes: the bright location right off Grand Ave in Los Olivos, the great fresh and local ingredients in the dishes, the ever-changing menu, the brothers Matt & Jeff Nichols (longtime chefs in the Santa Ynez Valley, known for the now-closed Brothers’ Restaurant at Mattei’s Tavern).
 But the biggest reason is the house-cured bacon steak.

 Named for the building’s original shop name (a man named Milburn Sides sold shoes and hardware to townsfolk in the early 1900s), Sides is the newest addition to Santa Ynez Valley’s dining choices.
 No, there is no sign on the front of the restaurant (you have to know where to look for this long-known building that’s housed various cafés, just a block off the main flagpole intersection in town) and yes, they serve bacon the size of a steak that they cure here in their kitchen.
 It’s a 4-day process involving maple syrup, sugar, salt, applewood smoke and more, and the meat comes from Salmon Creek family farms, which raise natural, sustainable pork.

-There is also French toast with blueberry-cornflake-crumble and syrup, cinnamon raisin beignets and other baked goods that would rival French boulangeries.
-They find their way to my table and into my mouth.
+If you’re lucky, they sometimes have French toast with blueberry-cornflake-crumble and syrup, cinnamon raisin beignets and other baked goods that would rival French boulangeries.
+Both of these find their way to my table and into my mouth.

 Any burger on this on this menu is a must – the Mexicali burger was topped with guacamole with a crispy tostada slid between the burger and bun.
 Also not to be missed is the sandwich list: thick grilled cheese, hammered pork with mustard seed slaw and roasted turkey with avocado – I take mine with sweet potato fries.
 The soups, market salads and fish tacos are all fresh and satisfying.